 The Department of Mathematics and Statistics offers a graduate certificate in the area of industrial statistics.
 This program is primarily designed to help professionals in manufacturing and service industries to improve their expertise in statistical design of studies, and statistical and analytical methodology for decision making, planning, and quality improvement.
-For more information please visit the mathematics and statistics website.

 Individuals holding a bachelor's degree are eligible to apply for admission to a graduate certificate program.

 Please visit the Graduate School website for detailed instructions about applying to the certificate program.